Taking IELTS Test on Computer or Paper: What is the difference?

 Try our IELTS practice samples given below to refine and strengthen your multitasking abilities.
 These practice tests are a perfect addition to your IELTS study plan to understand the pattern of the exam, develop strategic skills etc.

-IELTS computer based vs paper based: Which is better
+IELTS Computer based vs Paper based: Which Format is Better

 IELTS Computer based vs Paper based test- Frequently Asked Questions